lowrycode/table-tennis-league/README.md

 - A **League Administrator dashboard** to manage enquiries and club information approvals
 - A **Fixtures Generator** to streamline the process of setting up a league season

+During development, a number of helper functions were written to make test writing more efficient and maintainable.
+Older tests have not been refactored yet to use these helper functions.

 Other useful features to be added include:
 - Email verification on account signup.
 - Email integration with procedures for changing passwords.